JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 After login you are at the root file folder of your nextcloud instance.
 To download a file, click on it.
 A synced file can be either opened, synced or removed.

-##  To-Do's
-* [ ] compare local files to server files (currently local files are not shown)
-* [ ] add options --> start on which folder, foldersize, show only local data in nextcloud structure
-* [ ] open audiobooks, pictures

 ### Known issues
 * The main menu of the PB shows new books only if it turns into sleep modus.
-Otherwise the new books can only be opened from the nextcloud applicaton
+Otherwise the new books can only be opened from the nextcloud applicaton.

 ## Disclamer